AvaAvarai/AvaAvarai/README.md

-- 👋 Salutations friend, my name is Alice Williams (@AvaAvarai), a bit about me:
+- 👋 Salutations friend, my name is Alice Williams (@AvaAvarai)
-- 👀 Interested in operating systems, programming language design, and graphics programming.
+- 👀 Interested in operating systems dev, programming language hacking, and graphics programming.
-- 🌱 In senior year of a undergraduate degree in computer science & applied mathematics at Central Washington University.
+- 🌱 In senior year of an undergrad degree in computer science & applied mathematics at Central WA University.
 - 💞️ Always open to collaboratation on open-source software solutions.
-- :computer: Worked as a server administrator, a web-developer, and a full-stack engineer.
+- :computer: Previously worked as a server administrator, a web-developer, and a full-stack engineer.
 - :microscope: Student researcher with CWU Visual Knowledge Discovery and Imaging Lab.
 - :writing_hand: Conducting research in cybersecurity education cloud infrastructure.

+Happy coding, may the odds forever be in your favor!